Amsozzer1/Amsozzer1/README.md

 ---

 👋 Hello there!
 I'm **Ahmed M Sozzer**, a dedicated **Computer Science student at UIUC 🎓**.
 I'm deeply passionate about programming and constantly on the lookout for new challenges to tackle.
 Here on my GitHub, you'll find a portfolio that showcases my journey, projects, and the milestones I've achieved in my quest to make a significant impact in the tech world.
-If you want to know more about me please visit [my website](https://amsozzer-amsozzer1-6b4b496ed867d3282cafc9f5e3dbb1224451bf08dc06.gitlab.io/)
+If you want to know more about me please visit [here].(https://amsozzer-amsozzer1-6b4b496ed867d3282cafc9f5e3dbb1224451bf08dc06.gitlab.io/)

 ## 🎓 Education